-The Mississippi River has the third largest river basin in the world.
-It is the fabled river of Native Americans, the explorers Marquette and Joliet, the words and works of Mark Twain, and the scourge of steamboat pilots.
+The Mississipp River has the third largest river basin in the world the Mississippic River has the third largest river basin in the world.
+It is the fabled river of Native Americans, the explorers Marguette and Joliet, the words and works of Mark Twain, and the scourge of steamboat pilots.
 Man's modern relationship with the Mississippi River began by using the river as the focal point for transportation, commerce, and trade.
-Favorable locations along the river, such as landings and river confluences, grew into settlements.

-These settlements grew into towns, which grew into cities including Memphis, Vicksburg, Natchez, Baton Rouge, and New Orleans.
+Favorable locations along the river, such as landings and river confluences, grew into settlements Unlears Transportation progressed from cances in the 1700's, to terries and steam poats into the 1990's, and many to a major cities including Memphis, Vicksburg, Natchez, Baton Rouge, and New Orleans.
 Transportation progressed from canoes in the 1700's, to ferries and steamboats into the 1930's, and finally to a major transportation artery connecting the United States "Western Rivers."
 Today, dredging of the Mississippi River's Southwest Pass provides deep draft, ocean going vessels access to travel as far as 240 miles inland to the Port of Baton Rouge, LA.

-The Mississippi River Commission (MRC) was established by an Act of Congress on June 28, 1879.
-Congress charged the MRC with the mission to develop plans to improve the condition of the Mississippi River, foster and give safety to navigation, promote commerce, and prevent destructive floods.

-The MRC was charged with prosecuting the comprehensive river management program known as the Mississippi River and Tributaries (MR&T) project, which was authorized through the Flood Control Act of 1928.
-The MR&T project is the largest flood control project in the world, providing protection to the 36,000 square-mile lower Mississippi valley.
-The navigation features of the MR&T project seek to facilitate navigation and promote commerce on the nation's most vital commercial artery.
-The MR&T project has developed a river channel with the dimensions and alignments that carry floodwater flows efficiently and are also suitable for navigation.
-Waterborne commerce on the Mississippi River increased from 30 million tons in 1940 to nearly 435 million tons today.
+The Mississippi River to the safety to mavgation, promote The Mississippi River Commission (MRC) was established by an Act of Congress on June 28, 1879.
+Con-gress charged the MRC with promoting the comprehensive to improve the condition of the Mississippi River and to improve the condition of the Mississippi River, foster tributates (MRC) project, which was automized to comprehensive and constrained with the mississippi River and to improve the condition of the Mississippi River, foster tributates (MRC) project, which was automized to comprehensive and cive safety to paying the promote commerce and and give safety to navigation, promote commerce, and prevent destructive floods.
+The MRC being the largest flood control project in the The MRC was charged with prosecuting the com-world, providing protection to the 38,000 square-mile lower prehensive river management program known as the Mississippi valley the navigation features of the MR&T project seek Mississippi River and Tributaries (MR&T) project seek Mississippi River and Tributaries (MR&T) project seek was authorized through the Flood Control Act of 1928. most vital commercial artery the Lorps Mississippi River The MR&T project is the largest flood control project in riputaries (MR&I) project nas developed a river channe with the the world, providing protection to the 36,000 square-mile dimensions and alignments that carry floodwater flows efficiently lower Mississippi valley.
+The navigation features of the and are also suitable for navigation, waterborne commerce on the MR&T project seek to facilitate navigation and promote Mississippi River increased from 30 millior (1951) 1914.
+Commerce and artery commerce on the nation's most vital commercial artery.
+135 millior tons today.
+The MR&T project has developed a river channel with the I 2011, the Ports of South Louisiana New Orleans Baton dimensions and alignments that carry floodwater flows kouge and Plaquemines were ranked by tonnage as the first, fifth efficiently and are also suitable for navigation.
+Waterborne tenth and fourteenth largest united states ports when combined commerce on the Mississippi River increased from 30 this port complex, outranks the fourth largest port in the work in million tons in 1940 to nearly 435 million tons today.
+In 2011, the Ports of South Louisiana, New Orleans, dam.
+Netherlands. surveys being published in 1949, 1961, 1973, 1985, and 1991.
+Prior comprehensive surveys were published by the Mississippi River This Publication Commission in 1883, 1913, and 1935